wajeehamushtaq/Currency-Converter/README.md

 # Currency-Converter

-This project is convertion between 19 countries of the European Union and  largest monetary areas in the world.
+This project is currency convertion between 19 countries of the European Union and largest monetary areas in the world.

 ## Technology:
 HTML